shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Rysa, I’m here.
 I'm on call.
 Don't cut the call on me.
 I'm here.

 A younger Tara is told that she speaks English well.
-Her friend thinks she's raised in a Christian household.

 Myna tells her to get over it.
 Myna tells her it’s okay to be angry.
 Myna is talking about Pokémon.